-your strengths and weaknesses as revealed by an appropriate placement test.
+Admission Requirements: Entry into this curriculum may be attained by meeting the general admission requirements established for the College.
+If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
 You may correct any deficiencies in academic preparation in the College's Developmental Studies program.

 Program Description: The Air Conditioning & Refrigeration program is designed to provide both the practical experience and technical knowledge required for competence as a technician in the air conditioning industry.
-Laboratory experience, field trips and specialized seminars give you the skill and know-how you need in order to plan, install and service air conditioning equipment.
+Laboratory experience, field trips and specialized seminars give you the skill and knowhow you need in order to plan, install and service air conditioning equipment.
 The program contains general education courses to assist you in social and business communications and to prepare you to meet the obligations of a citizen in the American democratic society.